First-order optimality conditions for non-commutative optimization problems: Background on polynomial optimization theory

+{For a tuple of Hermitian operators $X\in B(\H)^n$, $\A(X)$ will denote the unital $*$-subalgebra of $B(\H)$ generated by $X$, i.e., linear combinations of finite products of the $X_i$.
+Its closure in the norm is a $C^*$-subalgebra of $B(\H)$, denoted $C^*(X)$.
+Finally, its bicommutant (that is, the set of all elements of $B(\H)$ that commute with all elements that commute with all $X_i$) is the von Neumann algebra generated by $X$, denoted $W^*(X)$.
+By von Neumann's bicommutant theorem \cite[Theorem II.3.9]{takesaki1}, $\A(X)$ is dense in $W^*(X)$ in the weak or strong operator topology.}

-In this work, we will be interested in polynomials of $n$ non-commuting Hermitian variables $x=(x_1,\ldots ,x_n)$.
-Any such polynomial $p(x)$ is called symmetric or Hermitian if $p(x)=p(x)^*$.
-A non-commutative polynomial optimization (NPO) problem~\cite{PNA2010,Burgdorf2016} is the natural analog of a polynomial optimization problem~\cite{Putinar1993,Lasserre2001,Laurent2009}. \begin{defin} Let $x=(x_1,\ldots ,x_n)$ be a tuple of non-commuting variables, and let $f$, $\{g_i:i=1,\ldots ,m\}$, $\{h_j:j=1,\ldots ,m'\}$ be symmetric polynomials on those variables.
+We are ready to define NPO problems. \begin{defin} Let $x=(x_1,\ldots ,x_n)$ be a tuple of non-commuting variables, and let $f$, $\{g_i:i=1,\ldots ,m\}$, $\{h_j:j=1,\ldots ,m'\}$ be symmetric polynomials on those variables.
 Then, the following program is a non-commutative polynomial optimization (NPO) problem:

-where the minimization takes place over all Hilbert spaces $\H$, states $\psi:B(\H)\to \C$ and Hermitian operators $(X_1,\ldots ,X_n)\in B(\H)^{\times n}$. \end{defin} Computing the maximal quantum violation of a Bell inequality~\cite{Bell1964,Tsirelson1987,Brunner2014} or the energy of a many-body quantum system~\cite{Anderson2018} are examples of NPO problems.
+where the minimization takes place over all Hilbert spaces $\H$, states $\psi:B(\H)\to \C$ and Hermitian operators $(X_1,\ldots ,X_n)\in B(\H)^{n}$. \end{defin} A non-commutative polynomial optimization (NPO) problem~\cite{PNA2010,Burgdorf2016} is the natural analog of a polynomial optimization problem~\cite{Putinar1993,Lasserre2001,Laurent2009}.
+Computing the maximal quantum violation of a Bell inequality~\cite{Bell1964,Tsirelson1987,Brunner2014} or the energy of a many-body quantum system~\cite{Anderson2018} are examples of NPO problems.

-Call $\P$ the space of all polynomials of the non-commuting variables $x_1,\ldots ,x_n$, i.e., the unital $*$-algebra freely generated by $x_1,\ldots ,x_n$.
-Problem \eqref{nc_prob_hilbert} can be relaxed to

-Clearly, Problem \eqref{nc_prob} is a relaxation of \eqref{nc_prob_hilbert}.
-In the presence of a boundedness assumption (such as the Archimedean condition, see Definition \ref{def:arch}) the two problems are equivalent as a consequence of the Gelfand--Naimark--Segal (GNS) construction~\cite{Gelfand1943,Segal1947}: given a linear functional $\sigma^\star$ minimizing \eqref{nc_prob}, the GNS construction builds a Hilbert space $\H^\star$, bounded operators $X^\star$ (this is where the Archimedean condition enters) satisfying the constraints of Problem \eqref{nc_prob_hilbert}, and a unit vector $\phi^\star\in\H^\star$ such that
+\begin{remark} One might think of extending the definition of NPO problem to also allow equality constraints of the form $h(X)=0$, with $h$ not necessarily a Hermitian polynomial.
+However, such problems are also encompassed in the definition above.
+Indeed, any constraint of the form $h(X)=0$ is equivalent to the double constraint $\{h^1(X)=0,h^2(X)=0\}$, where